amissah17/writerportfolio/README.md

 To use this as a template for your porfolio follow the steps below:

-1. Fork the repo into your GitHub account.

-2. Clone the repo.
+1. Clone the repo.

     git clone [...url of your forked repo]

-3. Install packages.
+2. Install packages.

     npm install

-4. Start dev server .
+3. Start dev server .

     npm run dev